olebole/python-cpl/doc/install.rst

 Compiling the test recipe needs an installed CPL development environment.
 The tests may print a memory corruption detection by glibc.
 This is normal, since the tests also check this behaviour in the recipe.

+Tests are also automatically buils by `Travis CI <https://travis-ci.org/olebole/python-cpl>`_.